course-details-portlet

 Learning outcome

-The main objective of the course is to train PhD students in the area of cooperation technology.
+The main objective of the course is to train PhD students in the area of cooperation technology from a sociotechnical perspective.
 Students are expected to gain advanced knowledge about the state of the art in cooperation technology, in terms of theories, methods, and technology.
 At the end of the course students are expected to be able to apply the gained knowledge in the analysis of cooperative settings and in the design of new technology.
 They also will develop competencies needed to participate and set up research in the area.

 Learning methods and activities